As SDRs, it’s imperative that we keep our no-show rate to a minimum.

 Schedule meetings no more than 2 weeks out

-A good rule of thumb is to avoid scheduling anything more than 14 days out.
+A good rule of thumb to reduce your no-show rate is to avoid scheduling anything more than 14 days out.
 Any longer than that, the prospect may lose interest and perhaps even forget the conversation that you had.

 Keep your conversations top of mind and schedule the meeting as soon as possible.
 The sooner the better!